tktracker/IntuneDocs/intune/configuration/troubleshoot-wi-fi-profiles.md

 # Troubleshoot Wi-Fi device configuration profiles in Microsoft Intune

 In Intune, you can create device configuration profiles that include connection settings for your WiFi network.
-Use these settings to connect users' Android, iOS, and Windows devices to the organization network.
+Use these settings to connect users' Android, iOS/iPadOS, and Windows devices to the organization network.

 This article shows what a Wi-Fi profile looks like when it successfully applies to devices.
 It also includes log information, common issues, and more.
 Use this article to help troubleshoot your Wi-Fi profiles.